OpenTechSchool/html-css-beginners/core/portfolio.md

 =======
 That's set all the elements " * ", with default padding, margin and border equal to 0px.
 >>>>>>> Stashed changes
-This is really important to do because everybrowser set a default size for some tags and without set all of them again to 0px will be impossible to calculate the  position of HTML elements and to positioning them in the space, since every browser will interpeter that in a different way.
+This is really important to do because every browser sets a default size for some tags and without set all of them again to 0px will be impossible to calculate the  position of HTML elements and to positioning them in the space, since every browser will interpeter that in a different way.